lovexyn0827/MessMod/README.md

 ##### `commandExecutionRequirment`

-Whether or not the execution of commands defined by this mod requires OP permission.
+Whether or not the execution of commands defined by this mod require OP permission.

 Available values: `true` / `false`

-Default value: `false`
+Default value: `true`

 ##### `craftingTableBUD`